ejohnfel/ouisearch/README.md

-# oui
+# ouisearch
-OUI Tool
+OUI Search Tool

-A Python cmdline and module for doing OUI (MA-L,M,S and CID Lookups)
+A Python command line tool and module for doing OUI (MA-L,M,S and CID Lookups) with caching